-With the increase in the concentration of Ca2+ and OH- at the interface, more severe scaling occurred on BPM surface as indicated by the decrease in the concentration of Ca2+ (Figure 2b).
-This is consistent with the morphology results that the composition of deposits on BPM surface was Ca (Figure 1 d5, d6)Cations can transport through the BC to the BPM surface facing the BC.
-Once the divalent cations reached the interface of BPM/BC, scaling was generated due to the high OH- concentration at the BPM surface.48

 Bulk crystallization in salt solution and base solution

 The homogeneous scaling referred to the direct crystallization within the bulk solution.
 When the concentration of scaling ions (Ca2+, Mg2+, OH- and CO32-) exceeded their solubility limits, scaling formed in the bulk solution.